auroracoin101/auroracoin-browser-wallet/README.md

-# Auroracoin Browser Wallet Extension 2.1.2 - Provided by Auroracoin Project Team
+# Auroracoin Browser Wallet Extension 2.2.0 - Provided by Auroracoin101 Project Team

 Auroracoin wallet in the browser.
 Send and receive instantly on any web page.